-Some people have got extremely excited about the rapid rise of social media over the last few years.
+Some people have got extremely excited about the rapid rise of social media and content over the last few years.

 While I share their excitement – social channels are here to stay – I don’t believe they’re going to usurp some ‘traditional’ media channels in terms of global importance.

 For every Huffington Post, there’s still a Guardian.
 It’s no surprise to me that a recent study showed that the most retweeted stories are those which originated from a ‘professional’ news-source.

 Where social media campaigns have worked extremely well (think Old Spice Man, or even Meerkats), it’s tended to be because those ‘social’ campaigns – while brilliantly conceived and executed – have also been kickstarted, often with either a mix of paid-for and word-of-mouth/PR campaign, which deliberately targets people with a disproporionately high social media footprint.
 Many of whom (unsurprisingly) are either celebrities with high Twitter-follower numbers, ‘traditional’ media channels (again, because of the authority they bring, as well as the numbers), or social media heavy-hitters themselves.
 With great content, and great seeding comes great numbers.

 Of course there are exceptions to this rule (e.g. Sony’s Bravia campaign, which arguably kick-started an industry trying to replicate their success), but social media successes rarely operate in complete isolation.
 And social media crises (think Eurostar) also rarely operate in isolation – they soon get picked up by ‘traditional’ outlets, which escalate things at a different pace, and often to a very different audience.